daneroo/nx-cli-in-anger/README.md

 This is a demonstration of a ESM/TypeScript pnpm monorepo for CLI app.

-Note: *Nx is only used for orchestration and caching*
+The monorepo was structured as a pnpm workspace, and nx was added for orchestration and caching

 Objectives: